lassorichard/sneak_test/README.md

 8. The menu animation was developed thanks to the integration of CSS and JS.
 9. Tags were created for the positioning of the web page in search engines.

-## Notas
-Due to time constraints there are some things I would have liked to do:
-1. Make the grid layout with a dynamism in JS to make it interactive.
-4. Cross browsing on different devices and browsers.
-5. Implement a lazy loading logic for images, optimizing loading time and weight.
-6. Configure Unit Testing tasks.
-7. Test Screen Reader for accessibility.

 ## Tech stack

 HTML5